 Making Mindfulness a Way of Life

-By L Renee Jones
+By Renee DeVere

 As I continue to deepen and expand my meditation practice and seek to live more mindfully and with purpose, I find that I have a lower tolerance for excess and clutter.
-I think at it as a desire to live a more "zen" lifestyle (simplify, simplify, simplify).
+I think of it as a desire to live a more "zen" lifestyle (simplify, simplify, simplify).
 I recently entered a state of flow whereby I was on a mission to clean out the clutter.
 I approached it differently than before, with a desire for greater simplification, placing less value on the "stuff", and wanting my environment to evolve to be as calm as I mind is becoming.
 I am by no means anywhere near my intended state at this point, but I see the evolution happening all around and within me.

 The few days before my uncluttering, flowing binge, I was feeling less at ease, yet dismissing the nagging inner request to clean, toss, declutter.
 There are 3 bags by my door of things to go to trash, Good Will, and recycling, but the path is clear as to what still needs to be completed.
 I am taking this break to write, and then to meditate before bed tonight.
 It is a delight to watch one’s external life to follow in the footsteps of the mind.
 This is yet further clarification to me that the mind creates one’s environment and one’s life.
 I will keep you posted as this mind and life process evolves.